oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/monitor-kubernetes-cluster/monitor-kubernetes-cluster.md

     - Click on the Pod tab.
     ![pod-tab](images/pod-tab.png)

-    - The Pod view in the context of the the namespace *wpexapp*, workload *bitnami-wordpress* & Node IP *10.0.10.132* is displayed.
+    - The Pod view in the context of the filtered namespace, workload & node will be displayed.

-    - In the Pod view Node status panel is replaced by Pods status panel, Pods by node section is replaced by Pods &  Node summary by Pod summary.
+    - In the Pod view, Node status panel is replaced by Pods status panel, Pods by node section is replaced by Pods &  Node summary by Pod summary.
     ![pod-view-details](images/pod-view-details.png)

-    - The Pod status table shows all the pods associated with filtered workload *bitnami-wordpress*.
+    - The Pod status table shows all the pods associated with filtered workload.
     You may filter the pods based on status by selecting given radio buttons - *Failed*, *Succeeded*, *Pending* & *Running*.
     By default, all pods with Failed status are shown.
     ![pods-status-filters](images/pods-status-filters.png)

     - Hit Show All radio button to view all the pods running under filtered workload, node & namespace.

-    - In the Pods status table check Expand All checkbox to view the important details such as Status, Node, Pod IP, Controller etc for the filtered pod.
+    - In the Pods status table, check Expand All checkbox to view the important details such as Status, Node, Pod IP, Controller etc for the filtered pod.
 You may also click on the expand icon of pods in row to view these details.
     ![pod-table-expandAll-showAll](images/pod-table-expandall-showall.png)

-    - Pods section shows polygons for the pods running under filtered namespace *wpexapp*, workload *bitnami-wordpress* & Node IP *10.0.10.132*.
+    - Pods section shows polygons for the pods running under filtered namespace, workload & corresponding node.Hover over pod polygon to view details.

     - Observe the changes in telemetry panel on applying filters.